UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### VMware Extended Support (VES)

 VES provides ongoing Level 1 and Level 2 support for VMware estates where vSphere licences are operating on currently unsupported versions such as v5.5 and v6.0.
 VES provides additional time to plan upgrades to supported levels of VMware or migrations onto new platforms or services, such as UKCloud.
 Effectively, this is a cut down version of the VLS service, offering only support and no licences.
-For more information, see the [*On-Premises VMware Extended Support Service Definition*](../vmware/vmw-sd-extended-vmw-support.md).
+For more information, see the [VMware Extended Support Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-256-vmware-extended-support-service-definition-13.0-1.pdf).

 ### VMware Licence Service (VLS)

 VLS has been designed to reduce cost and deliver licence flexibility for on-premises VMware compute estates, without any long-term commitment, making it is easier to modernise existing VMware environments.
 Both new licence purchases and support of existing VMware estates can benefit from this consumption based UKCloud service.
 This service is ideal if you need licensing and support, but do not want to commit to long-term expensive VMware licence agreements.
-For more information, see the [*VMware Licence Service Service Definition*](../vmware/vmw-sd-vls.md).
+For more information, see the [VMware Licence Service Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-226-vmware-licence-service-service-definition-13.0.pdf).

 #### VMware Horizon Licences (VLS)